Demographics of Singapore

 Singapore has four official languages: English, Malay, Mandarin and Tamil.
-Malay holds the status of national language, but English is the main working language.
+Malay holds the status of national language, while English is the main working language.
 The education system is bilingual, with English as the medium of instruction and a second language, usually Malay, Mandarin or Tamil, also required.
-Singlish, a local creole, is commonly spoken in informal settings across all major ethnic groups.
-In 2020, the total population growth rate was -0.3 percent.
-The resident total fertility rate (TFR) was 1.10, with Chinese at 0.94, Malays at 1.83 and Indians at 0.97.
+Singlish, a contact language, is commonly spoken in informal settings across all major ethnic groups.

+In 2024, the resident total fertility rate (TFR) was 0.97, with Chinese at 0.83, Malays at 1.58, and Indians at 0.91.
+Singapore had one of the world's eight lowest TFRs in 2023.